jasonkeene/wat/content/posts/automating-delve.md

     <source src="/video/counter-lowhz.mp4" type="video/mp4">
 </video>

 On the left you see the counter program running.
-I add some additional instrumentation to output the counter state and increment rate.
+I added some additional instrumentation to output the counter state and increment rate.
 On the right is our controller process that spawns delve You can see that when instrumentation is added the rate is barely affected.